 IT resources are scarce nowadays, and businesses need to ensure they are being utilized to their fullest potential.
-Answering routine inquiries – for example, responding to an end user checking on the status of a software purchase request – is not the most effective use of their time.
-Cloud-based services desk software provides end users with a variety of “self-service” features, such the ability to track the status of open issues online, or to access a knowledge base that will allow them to troubleshoot and correct simple, common problems on their own.
+Answering routine inquiries – for example, responding to an employee checking on the status of a software purchase request – is not the most effective use of their time.
+Cloud-based service desk software provides employees with a variety of “self-service” features, such the ability to track the status of open issues online, or to access a knowledge base that will allow them to troubleshoot and correct simple, common problems on their own.
 This frees up support staff to focus on resolving more complex or urgent issues.

 5. We have trouble tracking asset repair histories.

 Companies with manual ITSM policies in place may be able to store data about incidents and how they were resolved, but often struggle to link those details to the actual systems involved.
-This leaves them with limited visibility into the histories of their assets, hindering them from making informed decisions about replacements, upgrades, etc. But, with an IT service desk solution that is unified with an IT asset management environment, companies can maintain complete histories of all problems and issues for each and every component of their technology infrastructure.
+This leaves them with limited visibility into the histories of their assets, hindering them from making informed decisions about replacements, upgrades, etc. With an IT service desk solution that’s unified with an IT asset management environment, companies can maintain complete histories of all problems and issues for each and every component of their technology infrastructure.

 6. We have service “silos”.

 Many organizations provide support through multiple channels – email, web, phone.
 And, they often find it difficult to manage these various venues in a consolidated fashion, and unify the information generated by related service activities.
-An IT service desk provides an effective way to cohesively organize issues across multiple channels, making it easier to control, measure, and document associated support procedures.#ServiceDesk solutions allow orgs to better assess the efficiency & effectiveness of human… Click To Tweet
+An IT service desk provides an effective way to cohesively organize issues across multiple channels, making it easier to control, measure, and document associated support procedures.